haxsaw/hikaru/docs/crd.rst

 Can't automatically create Hikaru classes from existing CRDs
 ------------------------------------------------------------

-While Hikaru can read ``CustomResourceDefinition``s from Kubernetes which will contain a schema, Hikaru is currently unable to transform that schema back into a Python dataclass.
+While Hikaru can read a ``CustomResourceDefinition`` from Kubernetes which will contain a schema, Hikaru is currently unable to transform that schema back into a Python dataclass.
 This is a difficult problem to solve due to the many ways that schema can be encoded in OpenAPI.
 This might get added as a feature at some future point, but will almost certainly require a schema with a very specific organization.